eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_02_Spare_that_spider.md

 >  How much of each year do spiders spend killing insects?

 Why, you may wonder, should spiders be our friends?
-Because they destroy so many **insects**, and insects include some of the greatest enemies of the human race.
-Insects would make it impossible for us to live in the world; they would **devour** all our crops and kill our **flocks** and **herds**, if it were not for the protection we get from insect-eating animals.
-We owe a lot to the birds and **beasts** who eat insects but all of them put together kill only a **fraction** of the number destroyed by spiders.
+Because they destroy so many insects, and insects include some of the greatest enemies of the human race.
+Insects would make it impossible for us to live in the world; they would devour all our crops and kill our **flocks** and **herds**, if it were not for the protection we get from insect-eating animals.
+We owe a lot to the birds and **beasts** who eat insects but all of them put together kill only a fraction of the number destroyed by spiders.
 Moreover, unlike some of the other insect eaters, spiders never do the least harm to us or our belongings.

-spiders are not insects, as many people think, not even nearly related to them.
+Spiders are not insects, as many people think, not even nearly related to them.
 One can tell the difference almost at a **glance**, for a spider always has eight legs and an insect never more than six.